 Daisy looked off to her right, where she believed she could hear the sound and suddenly, out of nowhere, a train came charging in and stopped right in front of her.
 The doors opened as if expecting her to step in.

-A German accented voice came from the train.
+A high-pitched, nasally, German accented voice came from the train.
 "All aboard!"

 Daisy blinked and looked around.
-The first thing she noticed was that no one around her seemed to noticed the strange train and the second thing she noticed was that no one nearby said that.
+The first thing she noticed was that no one seemed to notice the strange train and the second thing she noticed was that no one nearby had said that.